The Truth About 3x Pipeline Coverage—and What to Do Instead

 When reviewing the pipeline for periods within the average sales cycle, compare the weighted pipeline to the quota for each period.
 Remember, the weighted pipeline is the sum of the Amount multiplied by the Probability for each opportunity.

-I fully explain how to use these pipeline quality metrics along with best practices for assessing pipeline quality in this post:
+I explain how to use these pipeline quality metrics along with best practices for assessing pipeline quality here:

 How To Assess Pipeline Quality In Your Sales Funnel.